-- 30. GLMS only provides simple outcome measures based on survey data and do not control for the differences in characteristics between graduates, postgraduates and non-graduates.
+30. GLMS only provides simple outcome measures based on survey data and do not control for the differences in characteristics between graduates, postgraduates and non-graduates.
 This means that the outcomes reported may not be wholly attributable to the fact that an individual holds a particular qualification, but instead could reflect other factors, such as their wider skills, experience, or natural ability.
-That is, other factors such as regional variations, parental background, gender, innate ability or ethnicity may also have an impact on employment and earnings outcomes that we do not measure in this analysis. - 31.
-For a more detailed econometric analysis of the earnings and employment differentials between graduates and non-graduates, see BIS research, "The impact of university degrees on the lifecycle of earnings: some further analysis".7 - 32.
-The complete R code, used in the 2017 GLMS publication, to derive the figures or their roots from the LFS is included as a separate document that accompanies the publication on the gov.uk website. - 33.
-The SPSS syntax, used in the publications in 2016 and before, to derive the figures or their roots from the LFS is included as a worksheet in the accompanying Excel workbooks available on the gov.uk website.
+That is, other factors such as regional variations, parental background, gender, innate ability or ethnicity may also have an impact on employment and earnings outcomes that we do not measure in this analysis.

+&lt;sup>5 "English domiciled" means that their permanent home is in England.